cobaltwebtech/cobalt-prod-site/README.md

 ### Tailwind CSS

 Styling across our project leverages the utility-first classes offered by [Tailwind CSS](https://tailwindcss.com).
 This methodology allows us to create custom layouts and components with speed and efficiency.

-- **Now upgraded to Tailwind version 4!**

-To ensure consistent code formatting, particularly for class sorting, we have integrated the `prettier-plugin-tailwindcss` [plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).

 ### Deployment and Security